-A more energetic presumed hydrogen explosion associated with steam depressurization followed at the unit 3 on March 14, 2011 with a fire and may have lead to reactor vessel and pressure suppression pool damage.
-This unit uses a Mixed Oxide, MOX fuel mixture of UO_2 and PuO_2 which raised concern because of a lower melting point of Pu than U, as well as the combined chemical and radio-toxicity of Pu.
+A more energetic presumed hydrogen explosion associated with steam depressurization followed at the unit 3 on March 14, 2011 with a fire and may have led to reactor vessel and pressure suppression pool damage.
+This unit uses a Mixed Oxide, MOX fuel mixture of 93 percent of UO2 and 7 percent of PuO2 which raised concern because of a lower melting point of Pu than U, as well as the combined chemical and radio-toxicity of Pu.
 The reactor core had 548 fuel assemblies and the storage fuel pool had 587 assemblies.
 The reactor containment vessel may have been damaged and spent fuel may have been uncovered.
 A suspected "long vertical crack" running down the side of the containment vessel was reported by a utility official.
 There is also a suspicion of molten corium material leaking onto the concrete base mat and interacting with it.
 The powerful explosion may have ejected components at the top of the reactor including concrete shield plugs and parts of a loading crane.